 - Supports up to 100 participants

 - Offers toll dial-in (in addition to existing VoIP capabilities)

 Moreover, for businesses that do not use Cisco’s Webex, the company is offering a free 90-day license to aid with better remote working capabilities during this period.

-It is pleasing to see organizations putting health as the top-priority at such times, and coming up with solutions to better aid people in working remotely.
+It is pleasing to see organizations putting health as the top priority at such times and coming up with solutions to better aid people in working remotely.
 Besides Google and Microsoft, we also recently saw a few smartphone manufacturers taking their product announcements offline to address the growing concerns of the coronavirus outbreak.
-Twitter CEO Jack Dorsey was also found re-tweeting Google CEO Sundar Pichai’s tweet saying his company carried out its first fully virtual global all-hands meeting using Google Meet and Slack — which suggests his approach towards fighting with the global outbreak.
+Twitter CEO Jack Dorsey was also found re-tweeting Google CEO Sundar Pichai’s tweet saying his company carried out its first fully virtual global all-hands meeting using Google Meet and Slack — which suggests his approach towards fighting the global outbreak.